migueldeicaza/mono-wasm/README.md

 $ git clone git@github.com:lrz/mono-wasm.git build
 ```

-### LLVM+clang with wasm32 backend
+### LLVM+clang with WebAssembly target

-We need a copy of the LLVM tooling (clang included) with the experimental WebAssembly backend enabled.
+We need a copy of the LLVM tooling (clang included) with the experimental WebAssembly target enabled.

 ```
 $ cd ~/src/mono-wasm